Key takeaways

 Conditions treated by Allegra and Claritin

-Both Allegra and Claritin are used to treat seasonal allergic rhinitis, which is the inflammation of the lining of the nose due to allergens.
-These drugs can also treat perennial allergic rhinitis, which occurs year-round and is sometimes referred to as hay fever.
+Both Allegra and Claritin are used to treat seasonal allergic rhinitis, which involves inflammation of the lining of the nose due to allergens and is sometimes referred to as hay fever.
+These drugs can also treat perennial allergic rhinitis, which occurs year-round.
 Both medications can also treat chronic idiopathic urticaria, or hives, which is recurring and lasts for 6 weeks or more.

-Allegra can be effective as a pretreatment for hymenoptera immunotherapy, which is a type of desensitization therapy that uses bee or insect venom to decrease the severity of sting reactions.
+Allegra may be prescribed off-label as a pretreatment for Hymenoptera immunotherapy, which is a type of desensitization therapy that uses bee or insect venom to decrease the severity of sting reactions.
+Collectively, the following conditions are the most common reasons to take Allegra:

-Claritin can also be used as an add-on treatment with other medications to help control asthma, especially asthma that is triggered by allergies.
-Claritin can also help treat a type of nonallergic rhinitis called eosinophilic nonallergic rhinitis.
-Nonallergic rhinitis has the same symptoms of allergic rhinitis except there may not be a known cause for it.
+Claritin may also be prescribed off-label as an add-on treatment with other medications to help control asthma, especially asthma that is triggered by allergies.
+Similarly, Claritin may be prescribed off-label to help treat a type of nonallergic rhinitis called eosinophilic nonallergic rhinitis.
+Nonallergic rhinitis has the same symptoms as allergic rhinitis, except there may not be a known cause for it.
+The following uses are the most common conditions treated with Claritin:

 Is Allegra or Claritin more effective?

-According to a randomized, double-blind, clinical trial, Claritin was found to have a 24.5 percent reduction in symptom relief scores compared to a 19 percent reduction with Allegra.
-The trial compared both drugs in 836 patients randomized to either therapy.
+In a randomized, double-blind clinical trial, loratadine was found to reduce symptom scores more dramatically and quickly than fexofenadine.
 Results showed that the active ingredient in Claritin produced a greater level of relief earlier than that of Allegra.

 Some reports say that Allegra has less sedative effects than Claritin and other antihistamines.
 However, one post-marketing study found that there was no significant difference in the level of sedation between Claritin and Allegra.
 Both drugs were found to be appropriate for workers with jobs that require some level of alertness for safety, such as flight crew.